5f16ff51-f01f-48e8-a4fb-7a792a9752fd

 So thanks for being a ally!

-From our MY HEART collection - original art by self-advocate Ashley Caldwell, symbolizing inclusion as expressing love and inclusion for all
+From our Inclusion is Love collection - original art by self-advocate Ashley Caldwell, symbolizing inclusion as expressing love and inclusion for all

 Featuring original art.